Heist (video game): Plot

 In 1969, Johnny Sutton got out of jail where he ended up for committing a small robbery.
-He finds out his father has passed away, leaving one big job unfinished in San Francisco Mint.
+He finds out his father has died, leaving one big job unfinished in San Francisco Mint.
 Since Johnny is coming from a family of prominent thieves, which led him to follow their footsteps, being behind the bars just increased his desire to become the best bank robber of all time.
 He decides to finish what his dad wasn't able to by putting together a crew.

 Gameplay

 Heist was planned to be an open world action game.
 Every operation had to be carefully assessed from the start by consulting Uncle Sal.
 In such case, he would lay out the security measures, vault details, skill level needed to crack the safe and camera positions.
 Johnny was able to inspect the banks as a regular customer in order to get an understanding of the locations.
 The plan was to have six main banks with their own designs and security, with additional twenty side banks in order to have the players improve their skills.
 During all missions, he would be joined by Crumb, Cracker and Kid.
 Each of them had their own strong points: Crumb relied on power and used a shotgun, Kid was useful in the getaways, while Cracker used his safe-cracking skills.

 The Shot Calling feature allowed the players to assign the crew's responsibilities, who would then perform their given roles.
 If the crew members thought they were more suitable elsewhere, they would notice Johnny or even decline the order for the tasks seen as impossible to complete.
 Besides the regular button press system for communication, Heist was also to include a voice-control option that allowed the players to give orders by using a microphone.
 All orders were tied to their separate commands, fully customizable at the same time.
 Depending on how the situation was being handled, the time limit to finish the job would change accordingly.
 The gameplay was designed to punish the players for their mistakes, relying on a domino effect as a consequence.
 If the players didn't bring together the customers and clerks, they could try to escape and set off the alarm through the front door or behind the cashier's desk.
 The security guards would tend to pull out their guns at any time if the player doesn't watch over them, resulting in the police being alerted by the people passing nearby and arriving as fast as possible.
 There was an implemented "reprimand-and-reward" system, where Johnny's interactions with other teammates would affect their future behaviors.
 For example, if he praised or scolded one of them for what they have done, that person would remember that and act by it next time.
 The notoriety that was made to that point affected how would the police try to handle the team.
 It could also cause the civilians to start carrying guns and turn into vigilantes.